Brown-Forman: Nothing better in the market

 - Developing management and ownership succession.

-Brown-Forman, Wine and Spirits
+Brown-Forman, Consumer Goods, Wine and Spirits

 IMD retains all proprietary interests in its case studies and notes.
 Without prior written permission, IMD cases and notes may not be reproduced, used, translated, included in books or other publications, distributed in any form or by any means, stored in a database or in other retrieval systems.
 For additional copyright information related to case studies, please contact Case Services.